List of Neighbours characters introduced in 2000: Emily Hancock

 Leo shouts at Emily and blames her for the family's problems.
 This causes Emily to run away and she boards a bus.
 Emily falls asleep and the driver does not notice her, leaving her stuck in the bus all night.
 In the morning, Emily runs away as soon as she can and the driver reports the incident.
 The police begin searching the bushland around the bus station, but Emily hides, believing she is going to be in a lot of trouble.
 Leo joins the search and when he calls Emily's name, she comes out of hiding and is reunited with her family.
 Emily complains of pain in her ear, but Karl finds there is nothing wrong.
 Emily continues to complain about the pain, but Karl notices her wince when she eats some ice cream and realises the problem is actually with her teeth.
 Emily begins talking about a new friend called Madge.
 Harold Bishop (Ian Smith) believes Emily is talking to his late wife and he is happy that he has a new link to her.
 Emily finds and reads out a letter from Toadfish Rebecchi (Ryan Moloney), which details his feelings for Maggie.
 The Hancock family are forced to move away due to financial troubles and on their last day in Erinsborough, Emily goes missing.
 However, she is found in the garden of Number 24, saying goodbye to Madge.

-A writer for the BBC's Neighbours website commented that Emily's most notable moment was "Finding a love letter written by Toadie to Maggie Hancock."